 Photo by Isabella and Louisa Fischer on Unsplash

+Spectacles headache.
 Many of us might have felt this before.
 You don a swanky new pair of glasses, fresh from your optometrist of choice.
 It’s just about the trendiest frame they have, and it’s dialled exactly to your latest prescription.
 The world comes into focus – maybe a little too into focus.
-Within minutes, you’re lightheaded, nauseous and more than a little woozy.
+Within minutes, you get a headache from spectacles.
+You’re lightheaded, nauseous and more than a little woozy.
 What gives?

 Correcting refractive errors such as myopia (or also commonly known as short-sightedness) using spectacles may be difficult in some cases, especially when a new change of spectacles often brings headaches.
 This challenge is especially daunting for kids – it is vital to convince your kids not to switch back to their old pair of spectacles.
 After all, they’re giving that up for a reason – to ensure that their vision is best corrected and not just because cat-eyes are so last season.